top of page

 3. If we have concerns regarding absence or absence patterns we may ask you to sign a Consent to Share form, as well as completing an Engaging with Absence form, so that we can write to your GP for further information and support, as well as ensuring the right support is in place in school.
 We are very aware of the pressures on GP Surgeries without additional appointments asking for medical evidence.

-5. students report to Main Reception to consult with a First Aid trained member of staff.
+4. We do not authorise an absence if a student independently arranges to be collected by a parent/carer without following the school policy.
+The correct procedure is that students report to Main Reception to consult with a First Aid trained member of staff.
 If we believe that their illness prevents them from carrying on at school we will then contact the parent/carer to inform them of their child’s illness and arrange for them to be collected.

 My child is too ill to attend school - please advise the school on the first day of absence, and every day after that, by emailing studentabsence@eggbuckland.com or by phoning the Attendance Officer on 01752 720053 or Main Reception on 01752 779061.